 There will be a limited amount of time for each version of the quiz (likely 12-15 minutes for each step), and each quiz will be worth the same amount in the overall score.

-Knockout is a competition unique to the International Geography Championships and the International History Olympiad.* Up to 10 players sit or stand in a circle.
-One player begins, and then selects another player – that player then has to answer a question correctly.
+Knockout is a competition unique to the International Geography Championships, International History Olympiad, and the International Environmental Science Olympiad.* Up to 15 players sit or stand in a circle.
+One player begins, and then selects another player based on the category of the question – that player then has to answer a question correctly.
 If they don’t, they get a strike.
 If they answer correctly, then they get the chance to pick the next player.
 If you get a certain number of strikes, then you’re out!
 The top players move on to additional rounds.
 At the end of the rounds, the last players to get knocked out receive bronze and silver medals, and the sole survivor is the gold medalist.
+See the official rules and scoresheet for further details.

-* IGCd trivia note – The idea for this event comes from Jeder Gegen Jeden (translation: Each Against Everyone) – a German language TV quiz show.
-If you’re interested in seeing an episode of Jeder Gegen Jedenclick here.
+* IGC trivia note – The idea for this event comes from Jeder Gegen Jeden (translation: Each Against Everyone) – a German language TV quiz show.
+If you’re interested in seeing an episode of Jeder Gegen Jeden, click here.
 Even if you don’t speak German, you can probably get the gist of the show – and if you listen carefully, you may even be able to figure out a few of the questions and answers.

-This event is for High School Division Students Only
+This event is for High School and Middle School Division Students Only

-Students’ papers will be due on July 1, 2024, and will then be read by IGC staff.
+Students’ papers will be due in late June 2026, and will then be read by IGC staff.
 The top students will then be subject to an oral defense of their research by their readers.
-From those, the top three students, as selected by the readers will be invited to a dinner with IGC staff members at a traditional restaurant in Vienna where they will have a chance to share their research with each other as well.
+From those, the top three students in both the High School and Middle School Divisions, as selected by the readers will be invited to a dinner with IGC staff members at one of the resort restaurants, continuing a tradition begun at IGC 2022.

 Note: You are welcome to use whichever citation format you prefer, although you must cite sources.
 Footnotes are preferred over endnotes, if you are using footnotes.
 You are also welcome to use MLA format (whereby, you would just indicate the author’s name [and work if citing more than one source by the same author] in parentheses, followed by the relevant page number).
 For all papers, a bibliography must be included, and a wide variety of sources (especially primary sources and interviews) is encouraged.